-According to the Australian Bureau of Statistics, more than 70.0% of Australian males and 56.2% of females are overweight or obese.
+According to the Australian Bureau of Statistics, more than 70.0% of Australian males and 56.2% of females are overweight or obese (Australian Health Survey 2011-12: 4364.0).
 For both health and cosmetic reasons, there is growing pressure on Australians to change this statistic.
-An ever-growing amount of consumer spending is being directed towards getting thinner and healthier.
-During 2013-14, Australians are estimated to spend $643.7 million on weight-loss counselling services, low-calorie foods and dietary supplements in their quests to slim down.
-This is up 3.6% from the previous year, and with annualised growth of 2.8% over the past five years.
-Stronger industry growth has returned in 2012-13 and 2013-14 following two years of low growth in 2010-11 and 2011-12, when uncertain consumers cut back on discretionary spending... purchase to read more
+An increasing amount of consumer spending is being directed towards becoming thinner and healthier.
+During 2014-15, Australians are expected to spend $603.3 million on weight-loss counselling services and related low-calorie foods and dietary supplements.
+This is up 1.4% from the previous year.
+Over the five years through 2014-15, industry revenue is expected to grow by an annualised 0.6%.
+Revenue declined in 2012-13, as consumers cut back on discretionary spending, but returned in 2013-14... purchase to read more

 Industry Report - Industry Investment Chapter

 While weight-loss provision is less labour-intensive than other personal services, it is still a highly labour-oriented industry.
 Many providers offer interpersonal interaction, while investment in capital remains fairly negligible.
 Companies that provide diet food and supplements tend to outsource their production facilities to existing food manufacturers and pay for branding rights.